GraySay/copymaker/README.md

 ### 🌐 **Check here:** https://graysay.github.io/email-copymaker/

 Email Copymaker is a professional tool for creating, managing, and organizing email copy.
-It integrates with Google Drive, allows quick headline search, body replacement, copy rewriting, and easy image updates.
+It integrates with Google Drive, allows quick subject line search, body replacement, copy rewriting, and easy image updates.

 ###  **Why You Need It**